sergey-v-galtsev/sergey-v-galtsev.github.io/labs-description/lab/src/5-um-4-trap-handler.md

     info: Info,
     context: MiniContext,

-    /// `TrapInfo` can be pushed into the same stack the `context` is pointing to.
+    /// `TrapInfo` can be pushed onto the same stack the `context` is pointing to.
     /// Eg. if the trap is recursive - the trap has happened inside a trap handler.
     /// In this case [`lib::syscall::trap_trampoline`] and [`lib::syscall::trap_handler_invoker`]
-    /// will push on the `context` stack a return address effectively overwriting the `TrapInfo`.
+    /// will push a return address onto the `context` stack.
+    /// That will effectively overwrite the `TrapInfo`.
     /// This field exists only to protect meaningfull fields of the `TrapInfo` from beeing overwritten.
     return_address_placeholder: [u8; Self::PLACEHOLDER_SIZE],
 }